 For my free time, I like to go exploring in the Mountains.
 I enjoy hiking, mountain biking, and camping.
 I am also an active baker (this was the result of my mother going off to receive her Masters Degree in Special Education, and I sadly had no one to bake any cookies for me anymore).

-Denver Seminary - M.A, Justice and Mission
+Graduate Degree: Denver Seminary - Masters, Justice and Mission

 College Level American History